Mr. Robot’s Alternate Reality Game at San Diego Comic-Con

 Next door to the Bank of E was the Red Wheelbarrow BBQ, where Bank of E customers could receive a complimentary pulled pork sandwich (supplied by local favorite Phil’s BBQ) along with chips and a shake.

-While the Red Wheelbarrow BBQ appears only obliquely in the previous season of the show — appearing briefly as a takeout menu in one episode — it will reportedly play a larger role in the upcoming third season.
+While the Red Wheelbarrow BBQ appeared only obliquely in the previous season of the show — seen briefly on a takeout menu in one episode — it will reportedly play a larger role in the upcoming third season.

 These physical recreations of locations from the show allowed many fans at Comic-Con to enter the world of Mr. Robot.
 There was, however, a mystery hiding in plain sight.

 While many people were blithely enjoying lunch at the Red Wheelbarrow BBQ, observant fans noticed clues to something deeper behind the Mr. Robot activation.
 [For many of the details in this section, I’m indebted to the redditors in the /r/MrRobot/ and r/ARGsociety/ subreddits, particularly B-Cipher, Cornelius55555555, and britter2]

 At the Bank of E, a video screen running promotional ads for the bank would occasionally glitch and display a black screen with red lettering saying: